CryoSolace/Tetris/README.md

 # Tetris
 Tetris in python!
-Just run the tetris.py file.
+Just run the tetris.py file from the console.